deis/workflow/src/installing-workflow/configuring-object-storage.md

 Every Deis component that relies on object storage relies on the following two inputs for configuration:

-- One or more environment variables with host and port to describe where the object storage system is
+- One or more environment variables that describe what object storage system to use
 - One or more files to provide access credentials for the object storage system.
-	- We suggest storing these values in [Kubernetes secrets](http://kubernetes.io/v1.1/docs/user-guide/secrets.html) and mounting them as volumes to each pod
+	- We suggest storing the contents of these files in [Kubernetes secrets][k8s-secret] and mounting them as volumes to each pod
 	- See [the workflow-dev chart](https://github.com/deis/charts/tree/master/workflow-dev) for examples of using and mounting secrets.

 The subsections herein explain how to configure these two inputs for each applicable component.